Merchant Terms and Conditions

 1. FasaPay or its licensees own all rights, property rights and interests, including all copyrights, trademarks, and other Intellectual Property Rights in and to the Service and all components used in its terms, including without limitation, all software, business methods, business processes, website designs, graphic, text, content, API and API instructions, SCI, trademarks, trade secrets and know-how, all documentation related to the foregoing, which is used in the provision of the Services ("Proprietary Information").

-2. Except as expressly stated herein, these Terms and Conditions do not transfer any right, ownership, or interest in the Service or Proprietary Information to any Merchant or Third Party.
+2. Except as expressly stated herein, this Terms and Conditions do not transfer any right, ownership, or interest in the Service or Proprietary Information to any Merchant or Third Party.

 3. FasaPay grants a non-exclusive license to the Merchant to display the logo related to the payment scheme set by FasaPay from time to time on the Merchant's website and to provide information to the Customer on the availability of FasaPay Service.